Superconvergence of differential structure for finite element methods on perturbed surface meshes

-We emphasize here that with only assumption \eqref{eq:close_condition1} and the tangential condition in \eqref{eq:close_condition2}, it is already able to prove the metric condition \eqref{eq:aux_equiv2}.
-However, it is not sufficient to conclude the Jacobian condition \eqref{eq:aux_equiv0}, which is needed for the geometric supercloseness.
+which is of the same order as $ \abs{ \psi_{i,j}-\xi_{i,j}}$ for $i,j=1,2$ in \eqref{eq:h3_tangent}.
+Thus we conclude the statement by comparing the proof of the first estimate in \eqref{eq:aux_equiv1}. \end{proof} Note that with only assumption \eqref{eq:close_condition1} and either the tangential condition in \eqref{eq:close_condition2} or the one in \eqref{eq:close_condition3} , it is already able to prove the metric condition \eqref{eq:aux_equiv2}.
+However, it is not sufficient to conclude the Jacobian condition \eqref{eq:aux_equiv0}, which is one of the essential ingredients for the geometric supercloseness.

-With the above preparation, we are ready to show that Assumption \ref{ass:irregular} gives us supercloseness of the geometric approximation. \begin{proposition} Let $\manifold_h$ and $\manifold^*_h$ satisfy Assumption \ref{ass:irregular}, then we have \begin{itemize} \item[(i)] The triangulation $\manifold^*_h$ is also shape regular and quasi-uniform, and the $\mathcal{O}(h^{2\sigma})$ irregular condition is fulfilled for $\manifold^*_h$. \item[(ii)] The local piece-wise linear parametrization functions, $\f r_{h,i} $ and $\f r^*_{h,i}$, satisfy
+With the above preparation, we are ready to show that Assumption \ref{ass:irregular} gives us supercloseness of the geometric approximation. \begin{proposition} Let $\manifold_h$ and $\manifold^*_h$ satisfy Assumption \ref{ass:irregular}, then we have \begin{itemize} \item[(i)] The triangulation $\manifold^*_h$ is also shape regular and quasi-uniform, and the $\mathcal{O}(h^{2\sigma})$ irregular condition is fulfilled for $\manifold^*_h$. \item[(ii)] The local piecewise linear parametrization functions, $\f r_{h,i} $ and $\f r^*_{h,i}$, satisfy

-Here $\mathcal{A}$ is the area functional, and $\manifold^*_{h,i}\subset \manifold^*_h$ is the patch corresponding to the parameter domain $\Omega_i$.
-To simplify the discussion, we choose the same $\Omega_i $ for both $\manifold_{h,i}$ and $\manifold_{h,i}^*$, which is obtained as Algorithm \ref{alg:isop_gradient}. \end{itemize} \end{proposition} \begin{proof} The first assertion holds because the triangles of $\manifold_{h}$ are shape regular and quasi-uniform, and they satisfy the $\mathcal{O}(h^{2\sigma})$ irregular condition above.
+Here $\mathcal{A}$ is the area functional, and $\manifold_{h,i}\subset \manifold_h$ is the patch corresponding to the parameter domain $\Omega_i$.
+To simplify the discussion, we choose the same $\Omega_i $ for both $\manifold_{h,i}$ and $\manifold_{h,i}^*$, which is obtained as in Algorithm \ref{alg:isop_gradient}. \end{itemize} \end{proposition} \begin{proof} The first assertion holds because the triangles of $\manifold_{h}$ are shape regular and quasi-uniform, and they satisfy the $\mathcal{O}(h^{2\sigma})$ irregular condition above.
 The definition of shape regular and quasi-uniform can be found in many textbooks of finite element methods \cite{BS2008, Ci2002}.
 Using the triangle inequality, we get the conclusion.